kumahq/kuma-website/docs/docs/0.7.3/policies/external-services.md

    * `address` is the address where the external service can be reached.
    * `tls` is the section to configure the TLS originator when consuming the external service
      * `enabled` turns on and off the TLS origination.
 Defaults to `true`
+     * `caCert` the CA certificate for the external service TLS verification
+     * `clientCert` the client certificate for mTLS
+     * `clientKey` the client key for mTLS